-One of the most popular student loan programs out there is Public Service Loan Forgiveness (PSLF) — and it’s no wonder why.
-The program promises big rewards for student loan holders in the form of completely wiping away your debt balance.
+One of the most popular student loan programs out there is Public Service Loan Forgiveness (PSLF), and it’s no wonder why.
+The program promises big rewards for student loan holders by completely wiping away the balance of their debt.

-But, as with a lot of programs, the application requirements can be confusing.
-Additionally, there are questions about how long the program will remain intact.
+As with a lot of programs, though,the application requirements can be confusing.
+Additionally, there are lingering questions about how long the program will remain intact.

 Before pursuing Public Service Loan Forgiveness, you need to ask yourself if PSLF makes sense for your financial situation.
-Don’t fear — we’ve made it easy for you.
+Don’t fear — we’ll help make it easy for you.

-Here’s what you need to know about who qualifies for Public Service Loan Forgiveness and whether it’s the right choice for you.
+To find out what you need to know about qualifying for Public Service Loan Forgiveness and whether it’s the right choice, let’s answer the following questions:

 For most borrowers, this means you’ll need to work for 10 years before receiving loan forgiveness from PSLF.
 Of course, after 10 years of repayment, your loan balance might be a lot smaller than it was when you started.
 But if you owe a lot in student loans, the forgiveness that comes from PSLF could still be a huge financial relief.

 To gain loan forgiveness, it’s crucial to meet all the program’s requirements year after year.
 Unfortunately, some borrowers have counted on PSLF only to discover — 10 years later — that they didn’t meet all the criteria.
-So if you’re going after this program, make sure you understand the ins and outs of the qualifications to ensure you’re on track for Public Service Loan Forgiveness qualifications.
+So if you’re going after this program, make sure you understand the ins and outs of the qualifications to ensure you’re on track for Public Service Loan Forgiveness.

 You’ll also want to pay attention to policy changes to ensure the program remains intact.
 In recent years, for example, the Trump administration has repeatedly proposed eliminating PSLF.
-Although current applicants might (hopefully) be grandfathered in if the program were to disappear, there’s no guarantee it will be around forever.
+Although current applicants might (hopefully) still be considered eligible even if the program were to disappear, there’s no guarantee it will be around forever.

 Although people ask about Public Service Loan Forgiveness jobs, the more important question would be about Public Service Loan Forgiveness employers.
 The Public Service Loan Forgiveness program is available to employees of:

-You also don’t need to work for the same employer during the entire 120-month period.
+In addition, you won’t need to work for the same employer during the entire 120-month period.
 However, you must work the number of hours that your employer considers to be full-time work or an average of at least 30 hours per week each year, whichever is greater.

-Loan eligibility is another area in which you have to be careful.
+Loan eligibility is another area where you’ll have to be careful.
 Not all federal student loans qualify, so be sure that yours meet the requirements.